d72ue/buyers-guide2/_posts/2014-04-01-Alpha assessment.md

 This page should outline what the platform offers for those services who are entering thier Alpha stage after Discovery.
 I would suggest reading this at the beginning of the Alpha stage but also it will have information that you will find useful before you go to your Alpha assessment.

+### Infrastructure overview

+The taxplatform is currently hosted on a Gcloud infrastructure provider.
+This allows us to create and scale infrastructure how and when we want to without the long lead times and expense normally associated with physical infrastructure.
+This infrastruture is built and supported by a central web-operations team in London.

+There are two main infrastructure areas to the tax platform, the internet facing area where we host front-end applications which only deal with transient customer data.
+The second area is the PSN facing area which is a more secure area which talks to the HMRC head of duty systems and stores some customer data.
+The seperation of these two areas allow us to keep our customers data secure as well as talking to customers over the internet.
+These two areas are joined by a secure accredited bridge.

 ### Testing and development

 At this stage the tax platform gives you a number of environments to play with, each offering different benefits.